Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Numerical Experiments

 \section{Numerical Experiments}

-We conduct comprehensive experiments to answer three questions: \textbf{(a)} How does the proposed objective~\eqref{eq:final-loss} perform across diverse datasets and missing mechanisms? \textbf{(b)} What are the benefits of our design choices? \textbf{(c)} How effective is our reconstruction-based cross-validation strategy?
+We conduct comprehensive experiments to answer three questions: \textbf{(a)} How does the proposed objective~\eqref{eq:final-loss} perform across diverse datasets and missing mechanisms? \textbf{(b)} What are the benefits of our design choices? \textbf{(c)} How effective is the MTS data imputed by $\objname$?
 Due to space constraints, detailed experimental settings and extended performance comparison results with sensitivity analyses are provided in Appendix~\ref{sec:experiment-details}.
-Code is available at: \url{https://anonymous.4open.science/r/DRIO-DD40}.
+Code is available at: \url{https://github.com/CheYiLiao/DRIO}.

-\textbf{Datasets.} We evaluate on ten commonly used publicly available MTS datasets spanning healthcare, manufacturing, transportation, and environmental monitoring (Table~\ref{tab:datasets}), with sample sizes $N \in [165, 4000]$, features $D \in [3, 82]$, and sequence lengths $T \in [24, 207]$, providing a comprehensive benchmark for assessing imputation performance on distinct real-data scenarios.
-To evaluate imputers' performances, we introduce artificial missingness for each dataset then partition them into train/validation/test splits (70/10/20\%).
-All splits are normalized using entry-wise mean and standard deviation from the training set to ensure fair comparison and prevent leakage.
+\textbf{Datasets.} We evaluate on seven commonly used publicly available MTS datasets spanning healthcare, manufacturing, transportation, and environmental monitoring (Table~\ref{tab:datasets}), with sample sizes $N \in [165, 4000]$, features $D \in [3, 78]$, and sequence lengths $T \in [48, 207]$, providing a comprehensive benchmark for assessing imputation performance on distinct real-data scenarios.
+To evaluate imputers' performances, we introduce artificial missingness for each dataset then partition them into train/validation/test splits (70\%/10\%/20\%).

-\textbf{Missing Data Mechanisms.} We consider both MCAR and MNAR scenarios with missing ratios of 10\%, 50\%, and 90\%, applied on observed entries.
+\textbf{Missing Data Mechanisms.} We consider both MCAR and MNAR scenarios under three missing ratios (10\%, 50\%, and 90\%), applied on observed entries.
 For MCAR, we uniformly mask a fraction of entries independent of their values.
 For MNAR, we simulate a realistic pattern where extreme values are more likely to be missing \citep{bollinger2014trouble, pham2022missing}.
 Specifically, each entry $\boldsymbol{X}^{(i)}_{d,t}$ is assigned a missing probability proportional to $\Phi(|z_{d,t}^{(i)}|)$, where $z_{d,t}^{(i)} = (\boldsymbol{X}^{(i)}_{d,t} - \overline{\boldsymbol{x}}_d) / \sigma_d$ is the z-score computed from \textit{feature-wise} mean $(\overline{\boldsymbol{x}}_d)$ and standard deviation $(\sigma_d)$ over the entire dataset, and $\Phi$ is the standard normal CDF.
-This ensures values farther from the mean have higher missingness probability.
+This ensures entry values farther from the feature mean have higher missingness probability.